azkaban/azkaban/docs/jobTypes.rst

 create significantly different behavior to the end users.
 For example, in LinkedIn, apart from the *pig* types, we also have *pigLi* types that come with all the useful library jars pre-registered and imported.
-This way, normal users only need to provide their pig scripts, and the their own udf jars to Azkaban.
+This way, normal users only need to provide their pig scripts, and their own udf jars to Azkaban.
 The pig job should run as if it is run on the gateway machine from pig grunt.
 In comparison, if users are required to use the basic *pig* job types, they will need to package all the